manintheit/rrd/README.md

 # Round Robbin Database

 This is repo how to plot a graph using rrdtool to log my personal laptop's temperature.
-For more information about RRD pn following links.
+For more information about RRD see following links.

 [official](https://oss.oetiker.ch/rrdtool/)